chrisjomaron/tru-strap/README.md

 - ```export TRUSTRAP_SERVICE=agg``` The Business Service name.

 ### The Business Services Configuration
-This Vagrantfile requires roles and other paramerters to be set in the services.yaml file..
+This Vagrantfile requires roles and other paramerters to be set in the services.yaml file.